Cureality Proficiency Certifications and Awards X

 Yields: Around 8 one-half-cup servings

-Make sure your bowl or other vessel is clean after washing with hot soap and water:
+Make sure your bowl and utensils are clean after washing with hot soap and water:

 photo: empty bowl